-The red variety comes from France, Synonyms are Grand Téoulier, Gros Téoulier, Manosquen, Manosquin, Petit Téoulier, Plant de Manosque, Plant Dufour, Teinturier Téoulier, Téoulier, Thuillier, Thuillier Noir and Trouillere.
-According to done in 2013 DNA analysis it comes from a presumably natural cross between Paugayen x Plant d'Entrechaux, However, this is based on only 20 DNA markers (see under molecular Genetics ).
-The variety was first mentioned documentary in 1715.
-The medium-maturing vine is prone to real mildew, It produces low-acid red wines with moderate alcohol content.
-The almost extinct species is in the area palette ( Provence ).
-In 2010, less than one hectare was reported (Kym Anderson ).
+The red grape variety comes from France, Synonyms are Grand Téoulier, Gros Téoulier, Manosquen, Manosquin, Petit Téoulier, Plant de Manosque, Plant Dufour, Teinturier Téoulier, Téoulier, Thuillier, Thuillier Noir and Trouillere.
+According to in 2013 DNA analysis it comes from a presumably natural cross between Paugayen x Plant d'Entrechaux, However, this is based on only 20 DNA markers (see under molecular Genetics ).
+The variety was first mentioned in documents in 1715.
+The medium maturing vine is susceptible to real ones mildew, It produces low-acid red wines with a moderate alcohol content.
+The almost extinct variety is in the area palette ( Provence ) cultivated.
+In 2010, less than one hectare was designated (Kym Anderson ).
 The color mutation Téoulier Blanc has already disappeared from the vineyards.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012